TOMToolkit/tom_base/docs/index.rst

 ------------

-If you find an issue, you need help with your TOM, you have a useful idea, or you wrote a module you'd like to be included in the TOM Toolkit, start with the `Contribution Guide <https://tomtoolkit.github.io/docs/contributing>`_.
+If you find an issue, you need help with your TOM, you have a useful idea, or you wrote a module you'd like to be included in the TOM Toolkit, start with the :doc:`Contribution Guide <contributing>`.

 Support
 -------